mirego/simple-css-reset/README.md

-:warning: This repository contains code that comes several other repositories.
+:warning: This repository contains code that comes from several other repositories.
 It might not be the best CSS reset yet, but we’re working on it.

 simple-css-reset
 ================